rubocop/ruby-style-guide/README.md

 * Don't use exceptions for flow of control.
 * Avoid rescuing the `Exception` class.

+## Collections

+* It's ok to use arrays as sets for a small number of elements.
+* Prefer `%w` to the literal array syntax when you need an array of strings.
+* Avoid the creation of huge gaps in arrays.
+* Use `Set` instead of `Array` when dealing with lots of elements.
+* Use symbols instead of strings as hash keys.
+* Avoid the use of mutable object as hash keys.
+* Use the new 1.9 literal hash syntax in preference to the hashrocket syntax.
+* Rely on the fact that hashes in 1.9 are ordered.
+* Never modify a collection while traversing it.

 ## Strings

 * Prefer string interpolation instead of string concatenation: